 Follicular Monitoring Test is a medical procedure used to monitor a woman’s ovulation cycle.
 The test is commonly used in fertility treatments.
 These may be vitro fertilization (IVF), to track the growth and maturity of follicles in the ovaries.
 These follicles contain eggs that will be used in the fertilization process.

 The test involves using ultrasound scans and blood tests.
 It is to track the size and hormonal levels of the follicles.
-This information is used to determine the best time for egg retrieval and embryo transfer during IVF treatment.
+This information is to determine the best time for egg retrieval and embryo transfer during IVF treatment.

-A Follicular Monitoring Test can also be used to assess a woman’s overall fertility health.
+A Follicular Monitoring Test can also be to assess a woman’s overall fertility health.
 This can be to diagnose infertility conditions.
 Also this can be to monitor the response to fertility treatments.

 Benefits of the Follicular Monitoring Test include increased chances of pregnancy.
 It makes it possible to identify any issues with the ovulation cycle.
 These can be irregular menstrual cycles, which can impact fertility.